How To Spend Pre-seed Funding

 What Are The Uses Of Pre-seed Funding?

 As a startup, you can utilize the pre-seed funding to showcase your intelligence and ability to meet long-term goals.
-Thus, this involves using this money to build a team, conduct market research, understand your potential customers, and how to win them.
+This involves using the money to build a team, conduct market research, understand your potential customers, and how to win them.
 This means that you generally use this funding to grow your business.

 How Do Most Startups Spend Pre-seed Funding?